bigfix/developer.bigfix.com/site/reference/types/bes-computer.md

 # result from &lt;bes action&gt; of &lt;bes computer&gt; : bes action result

 Returns a bes action result object for the given computer and action.
-This command is a variant of other result inspectors, such as result &lt;( bes action, bes computer )&lt;.Example: detailed status of result from (bes action whose (id of it is 1234)) of (bes computer whose (id of it is 1234567)) - Returns the detailed status of the specified action on the given computer.
+This command is a variant of other result inspectors, such as result &lt;( bes action, bes computer )&gt;.Example: detailed status of result from (bes action whose (id of it is 1234)) of (bes computer whose (id of it is 1234567)) - Returns the detailed status of the specified action on the given computer.

 # result from &lt;bes fixlet&gt; of &lt;bes computer&gt; : bes fixlet result